 3.3.20.
 "Fuel cell hybrid vehicle" (FCHV) means a fuel cell vehicle equipped with a powertrain containing at least one fuel storage system and at least one rechargeable electric energy storage system as propulsion energy storage systems.

+3.3.20.1.
+"Not off-vehicle charging fuel cell hybrid electric vehicle" (NOVC-FCHV) means a …

+3.3.20.2.
+"Off-vehicle charging fuel cell hybrid electric vehicle" (OVC-FCHV) means a …

 3.3.21.
 "Bi-fuel vehicle" means a vehicle with two separate fuel storage systems that is designed to run primarily on only one fuel at a time; however, the simultaneous use of both fuels is permitted in limited amount and duration.